-You can also expect your landlord/agent to ask to see your original ID to verify that you have the right to rent in the UK.
-This is a legal requirement for landlords/agents.
-See our leaflet on Right to Rent for further information on applicable ID.
+Right to rent checks - your landlord/agent will ask to see an original form of ID to verify that you have the right to rent in the UK.
+This is a legal requirement for landlords/agents to do whether you are from the UK, EU or are an international student.

 Know before your sign.

+Before you sign anything make sure you fully understand your tenancy agreement.
 Our advice is never sign a tenancy agreement until you know exactly what you are signing up to.
 In most cases, once you have signed you are legally bound to that contract and it's not possible to leave the contract early, even if you have changed your mind or fallen out with your housemates.
-See our downloadable guide on Tenancy Agreements which contains information on what tenancy agreements are, their legal status and some of the things to look out for.

 If you have any questions at all about renting book an appointment with an advice worker. alternatively, you can download our renting information pack which brings together all of our housing advice leaflets into one handy download. download here.